MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-release-notes.md

 ### May 12 DEPLOY PRODUCTION - backend @ v1.15.10

-Mover team!
  Just deployed changes improving experience to some of our users.

 #### User/Support Impact